evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ## Performance

-The Zeekr 001 Long Range RWD has a maximum power of 200 KW (272 hp/268 bhp).
-The total torque is 343 nm (253 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 7.2 seconds.
-The top speed is 200 km/h.
+The Zeekr 001 Long Range RWD has a maximum power of 200 KW (272 hp/268 bhp) and a total torque of 343 nm (253 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 7.2 seconds and has a top speed of 200 km/h (124.3 mph).

 ## Battery, range, and charging